S-Brand5136/CHCEK-POINT/README.md

 ```

 You can now start querying for games, and checking out their stats before or after logging in!

+## Future Developments <a name='future'></a>

+1. Forum for users to discuss games
+2. Reviews for users to share their thoughts on any title
+3. More stats
+4. Ability to add/follow friends

 ## Contributors <a name='contributors'></a>